allyourbankarebelongtous/pleb-vpn/README.md

 After it finishes the configuration and the wallet is unlocked, the script displays the status which should now show your new clearnet address and port.
-If you have channels connected, this data should reflect on lightning explorers such as amboss.space within an hour (takes time for the gossip data to propogate).
+If you have channels connected, this data should reflect on lightning explorers such as amboss.space within an hour (takes time for the gossip data to propagate).
 ![LNDHybridStatus](pictures/lndhybridstatus.png)

 BOOM!
 You now have a hybrid node with a VPS!